remla25-team12/operation/README.md

 2. Prepare the cluster for app installation.

-   1. For **Minikube**, it is recommended to first clean up any previous Minikube instance and then launch a new cluster by running the following commands:
+   1. For the **Kubernetes VM cluster**, SSH into the control node and navigate to the shared folder directory.
       ```bash
+      vagrant ssh ctrl
+      cd /mnt/shared/
+      ```

+   2. For **Minikube**, it is recommended to first clean up any previous Minikube instance and then launch a new cluster by running the following commands:

+      ```bash
       minikube delete
       minikube start --memory=4096 --cpus=4 --driver=docker
       minikube addons enable ingress
+      istioctl install --set profile=default -y
       ```

       > **Note:** If you are using Fedora, you may need to run the following command first to allow Minikube to use the Docker driver: